douglasew/laravel-api/README.md

 php artisan key:generate
 ```
 ## Database
-Create your database and add the name in ".env" before doing the migration
+Create your database and add the name in ".env"

 ![settings of connection with database](https://cdn.discordapp.com/attachments/331545069423165440/845492439191126047/unknown.png)